AI workout generation

 No information is sent to any AI service unless you explicitly choose to generate a workout using the AI feature.

-If you never tap the AI button, nothing is sent.
+If you never tap the AI button, nothing is ever sent.

 What information is sent to AI?